migramirez2/Harmony-ONE/progress/soph-neou.md

+2024-08-32 Fri: Having been out of the office for the past two weeks, I've been catching up on all the updates.
+After getting up to speed, I focused on planning for the HIP32 hard fork, which involves an intermediary release using Go 1.22.
+The current plan is to release v2024.2.0 in early September, with the HIP32 hard fork scheduled for the end of September.
+A significant portion of my time has been dedicated to coordinating and assisting with PR reviews for the upcoming v2024.2.0 release.

+Additionally, I've completed the cost reporting for July.
+We managed to save approximately $1.3k compared to June, primarily due to overlapping costs from transitioning between the old and new explorers.
+The old explorer was fully decommissioned in July, so we should see the final, adjusted monthly costs reflected in August.

+---

 2024-08-01 Thu: This week, I coordinated closely with Harmony management and Binance to facilitate the reopening of BEP2 ONE deposit, ensuring that users who were previously stuck could regain access to their assets.
 Additionally, I assisted Frank with the restoration of the Harmony ONE bot's PostgreSQL database cluster, ensuring the system's functionality was restored.
 I also completed the offboarding process for Casey, ensuring that his access was removed from all relevant systems and platforms.

 ---